Joseph Henry: Career

+Princeton

-From 1832 to 1846, Henry served as the first Chair of Natural History at the College of New Jersey (now Princeton University).
+From 1832 to 1846, Henry served as the first Chair of Natural History at the College of New Jersey, which is now Princeton University.
 While in Princeton, he taught a wide range of courses including natural history, chemistry, and architecture, and ran a laboratory on campus.
 Decades later, Henry wrote that he made "several thousand original investigations on electricity, magnetism, and electro-magnetism" while on the Princeton faculty.
 Henry relied heavily on an African American research assistant, Sam Parker, in his laboratory and experiments.
 Parker was a free black man hired by the Princeton trustees to assist Henry.
 In an 1841 letter to mathematician Elias Loomis, Henry wrote:

 The Trustees have however furnished me with an article which I now find indispensable namely with a coloured servant whom I have taught to manage my batteries and who now relieves me from all the dirty work of the laboratory.

 In his letters, Henry described Parker providing materials for experiments, fixing technical issues with Henry's equipment, and at times being used as a test subject in electrical experiments in which Henry and his students would shock Parker in classroom demonstrations.
 In 1842, when Parker fell ill, Henry's experiments stopped completely until he recovered.

+Smithsonian

 Henry was appointed the first Secretary of the Smithsonian Institution in 1846, and served in this capacity until 1878.
 In 1848, while Secretary, Henry worked in conjunction with Professor Stephen Alexander to determine the relative temperatures for different parts of the solar disk.
 They used a thermopile to determine that sunspots were cooler than the surrounding regions.
 This work was shown to the astronomer Angelo Secchi who extended it, but with some question as to whether Henry was given proper credit for his earlier work.

 In late 1861 and early 1862, during the American Civil War, Henry oversaw a series of lectures by prominent abolitionists at the Smithsonian Institution.
 Speakers included white clergymen, politicians, and activists such as Wendell Phillips, Horace Greeley, Henry Ward Beecher, and Ralph Waldo Emerson.
-Famous orator and former fugitive slave Frederick Douglass was scheduled as the final speaker; Henry, however, refused to allow him to attend, stating: "I would not let the lecture of the coloured man be given in the rooms of the Smithsonian."
+Orator and former fugitive slave Frederick Douglass was scheduled as the final speaker; Henry, however, refused to allow him to attend, stating: "I would not let the lecture of the coloured man be given in the rooms of the Smithsonian."

-In the fall of 2014 history author Jeremy T.K.
+In the fall of 2014, history author Jeremy T.K.
 Farley released The Civil War Out My Window: Diary of Mary Henry.
-The 262-page book featured the diary of Henry's daughter Mary, from the years of 1855 to 1878.
+The 262-page book featured the detailed diary of Henry's daughter Mary Anna Henry, kept from the years of 1855 to 1878 while living in the Smithsonian Castle.
 Throughout the diary, Henry is repeatedly mentioned by his daughter, who showed a keen affection to her father.